Skip Nav Destination

 EISBN: 978-1-62708-182-5

-... of charge transfer taking place at the electrode interface within the double layer and of mass transport at the vicinity of the electrode surface are discussed.
+... transfer taking place at the electrode interface within the double layer and of mass transport at the vicinity of the electrode surface are discussed.
 The article describes the corrosion processes, which involve anodic and cathodic reactions at specific electrode sites.
 Some experimental methods...

 Abstract